-Mortgages and other rights of priority validly acquired during the crystallisation period and the 10 days preceding such period can be declared void if they were not registered within 15 days of their execution with the relevant Luxembourg authorities.
+Mortgages and other rights of priority validly acquired during the hardening period and the 10 days preceding such period can be declared void if they were not registered within 15 days of their execution with the relevant Luxembourg authorities.

-Eventually, any instruments or payments made fraudulently and without regard to the creditors' rights are void without prejudice to the date they were made.
+Eventually, any instruments or payments made fraudulently and without regard to the creditors' rights are void without prejudice to the date they were made

-As mentioned under question 30, securities granted pursuant to the Financial Collateral Law remain unaffected by the insolvency situation; as a consequence the crystallisation period principle does not apply to these securities.
+As mentioned under question 30, securities granted pursuant to the Financial Collateral Law remain unaffected by insolvency situations; as a consequence the 'hardening period' principle does not apply to these securities.